digideskio/gitpitch/README.md

 - To colleagues, clients or customers
 - Or at meetups or conferences

 Then GitPitch is for you.
-Simply capture your ideas in Markdown and let GitPitch automatically turn those ideas into compelling, responsive, online slideshow presentations.
+Simply capture your ideas in Markdown and let GitPitch automatically turn those ideas into compelling, responsive, online and offline slideshow presentations.

 ## How does GitPitch work?